dirigible-io/dirigible-io.github.io/_posts/blogs/2016-11-03-cmis-explorer-at-sap-hana-cloud-platform.md

 ---

-Wondering, how you can easily manage the **SAP HANA Cloud Platform Document Service**, through the browser?
+Wondering how you can easily manage the **SAP HANA Cloud Platform Document Service** through the browser?
 Now this is possible, with the help of **Eclipse Dirigible** and the **CMIS Explorer** application.

 ## Overview